 According to Caroline Coile, AKC Family Dog Nutrition & Health columnist: “The dog’s pancreas confuses xylitol with real sugar and releases insulin to store it.
 The insulin removes real sugar from the bloodstream and the dog can become weak, and have tremors and even seizures starting within 30 minutes of eating it.”
 Other symptoms of hypoglycemia include poor coordination and vomiting/diarrhea.

-Liver failure (and death) can also result from xylitol ingestion, and symptoms can take as much as eight hours as show up.
-A dog only needs to consume a very little amount of xylitol to receive a deadly dose.
-As much as two pieces of gum can cause a problem in a small-breed dog.
+Liver failure (and death) can also result from xylitol ingestion, and symptoms can take as much as eight hours to show up.
+Even a very small amount of xylitol can be fatal—in a small-breed dog, as little as two pieces of certain flavors of sugarless gum can cause problems.

 How Is Xylitol Poisoning Treated?

 If you suspect your dog ate something with xylitol in it, no matter how little it was, contact your veterinarian (or an emergency veterinarian if off-hours) immediately.

 “Because the amount of xylitol in gum and other products varies so widely and because some manufacturers don’t report how much is in their product, it’s important to call your veterinarian as soon as possible if he ate something with xylitol in it,” Coile says.

 A good prognosis is dependent on how quickly the pet is treated.
 Your veterinarian may need to stabilize your pet’s blood sugar, give intravenous fluids, monitor your pet, and use other therapies to treat symptoms.

 How Can I Protect My Dog?